-LinkedIn Corporation was founded in 2002, and is headquartered in Mountain View, California, US, with its headquarters for Europe, Middle East, and Africa in Dublin, Ireland.
+LinkedIn Corporation was founded in 2002 and is headquartered in Mountain View, California, US, with its headquarters for Europe, Middle East, and Africa in Dublin, Ireland.
 LinkedIn Corporation is a subsidiary of Microsoft Corporation, as Microsoft Corporation acquired LinkedIn Corporation for US$ 26.2 Bn in 2016.
-LinkedIn is a globally well-known social network for professional’s website.
+LinkedIn is a globally well-known social network for the professional’s website.
 Members can create online resumes, list their current and previous job roles, their skills, and education details.
 They can link with other LinkedIn members who are searchable by preferred criteria.
 LinkedIn users can recommend other users, on the basis of their individual skills or through a more general written reference.

-In 2005, LinkedIn opened up its first revenue making operations job listings and subscriptions.
+In 2005, LinkedIn opened up its first revenue-making operations job listings and subscriptions.
 In 2011, it became a publicly listed company on the New York Stock Exchange under CEO, Jeff Weiner.

 Background History of the Company